 Who are we?

 We are SwiftComply TopCo Ltd and its subsidiaries, including SwiftComply US Opco, Inc. We own and operate www.swiftcomply.com and any related domains or subdomains (the Website) and we are committed to protecting and respecting your privacy.

 For the purposes of the Data Protection Act 1988 and as amended by the Data Protection Act (Amended) 2003 (together the Act), the data controller is SwiftComply TopCo Limited.

 What’s the point of this policy?

 This policy tells you how we deal with any data we collect from you, that you provide to us or that we receive from third parties.
 Please read it carefully to understand our views and practices regarding your data and how we will treat it.

 By visiting the Website, you are accepting and consenting to the practices described in this policy.

 Might this policy change?

 It may well do and any changes we make will be posted on this page.
 Please check back frequently to see any updates or changes to this policy as we will assume that you agree to them if you use the Website after the date shown at the end of this policy.

 What data do we collect?

-We collect and store the information which you give us via forms on the Website (including when you register to use the Website) – such as your name, business address, business email address, business phone number, financial and credit card information and so on – or when communicating with us by email or in some other way.
+We collect and store personal and business information which you give us via forms on the Website (including when you register to use the Website) – such as your name, business address, business email address, business phone number, financial and credit card information and so on – or when communicating with us by email or in some other way.